Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 - Sharing the LDaCA approach across disciplines
 - Strengthening governance frameworks

-But the foundation—the PILARS protocols—gives us a sustainable, community-centered way forward.
+But the foundation — the PILARS protocols — gives us a sustainable, community-centered way forward.